Nenotriple/img-txt_viewer/README.md

   - Enable `Big Comma Mode` for more visual separation between captions.
   - Blank text files can be created for images without any matching files when loading a directory.
   - `Autocomplete Suggestions` while you type using Danbooru/Anime tags, the English Dictionary, or both.
-  - Running `Edit Custom Suggestions` will create the file 'my_tags.csv' where you can add your own words to the suggestion dictionary.
   - `Fuzzy Search` Use an asterisk * while typing to return a broader range of suggestions.
     - For example: Typing `*lo*b` returns "<ins>**lo**</ins>oking <ins>**b**</ins>ack", and even "yel<ins>**lo**</ins>w <ins>**b**</ins>ackground"